 - Widow A Allowance; and

-- Widow B Pension.
+- Widow B Allowance.

-- You have paid, or had recovered from you any Debt or part thereof (including through a payment plan, garnishing of tax return or payment of the debt in full).
+- You have paid, or had recovered from you, any debt or part thereof (including through a payment plan, garnishing of tax return or payment of the debt in full).

 Where are the Court documents?